Skip to main content

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Germany energy report

-Germany Crude Oil Production
+Germany Oil Production & Consumption

 Germany relies on imports for more than 97% of its crude oil supply with a declining production, which reached 2.8 Mt in 2024.
-Crude oil imports rebounded by 9% to 84 Mt in 2024 after a 13% decrease in 2023.
-Imports from Russia are at quasi zero (down from a 35% share in 2021) and are counterbalanced by supply from USA and Norway (around 18% each as of 2023), Libya and Kazakhstan.
+Crude oil imports rebounded by 9% to 84 Mt in 2024, after a 13% decrease in 2023.
+Imports from Russia are virtually at zero (down from a 35% share in 2021) and are counterbalanced by supply from USA and Norway (around 18% each as of 2023), Libya and Kazakhstan.

-Interactive Chart Germany Crude Oil Production
+Interactive Chart Germany Crude Oil Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data